 The Christmas Ship Parade started in 1954 with one lone sailboat from Portland Yacht Club.
-Bows of green with some ribbon where tied along the rails and it paraded on the rivers.
+Bows of green with some ribbon were tied along the rails and they paraded on the rivers.
 The next year the parade started to grow.

 Today, the Christmas Ship Fleet averages about 55 to 60 boats between the Columbia and Willamette River fleets.
 Things have changed from the first lone ship.
 Now the displays are brightly lit and can be seen from bank to bank on each river.

 Each boat owner designs and builds their lighted Christmas display and pays their operating costs which include fuel.
 Many of the displays can be seen each year, but new boats join the flotilla each year and bring with them new Christmas oriented lighted exhibits.

 - 2021 Schedule: Click here for the Columbia fleet schedule.
 Click here for the Willamette fleet schedule.
 Starts December 3rd, 2021.

 - Donations: If you’d like to make a donation to the Christmas ship parade visit the donation site here.